cloudmrhub/KomaNYU.jl/docs/src/how-to/2-3-use-koma-scripts.md

 # Use Koma in Julia Scripts

-You should already be familiar with the  [Graphical User Interface](2-1-use-koma-ui.md) of **KomaMRI**.
+You should already be familiar with the  [Graphical User Interface](2-1-use-koma-ui.md) of **KomaNYU**.
 However, you can also use this package directly from the **Julia REPL** or write your own Julia scripts.
-This allows you to unlock the full potential of KomaMRI, enabling you to utilize more of its functionalities and even test your own MRI ideas.
+This allows you to unlock the full potential of KomaNYU, enabling you to utilize more of its functionalities and even test your own MRI ideas.

-This section demonstrates a basic workflow with **KomaMRI** through writing your own scripts or entering commands directly into the **Julia REPL**.
+This section demonstrates a basic workflow with **KomaNYU** through writing your own scripts or entering commands directly into the **Julia REPL**.
 Let's begin.

 ## Basic Workflow
 (You can also go to [analog steps using UI](2-1-use-koma-ui.md#Basic-Workflow))

-As a general overview, remember the following workflow steps when using KomaMRI:
+As a general overview, remember the following workflow steps when using KomaNYU:

 * Loading Simulation Inputs: **Scanner**, **Phantom**, **Sequence**
 * Running Simulation